Course available through blended / online distance learning.

 - Critically evaluate and implement due process requirements in diverse and dynamic hearing contexts, allowing participants to implement ongoing organisational and personal improvements in practice.

-Coordinated by Tricia Sheehy Skeffington BL, this course will be delivered by top experts in the field, including:
+This course is delivered by top experts in the field, including:

 - The Hon Mr Justice Frank Clarke, Chief Justice